Best VPN 2022: Our Top Picks For Virtual Private Networks

-Utilising a virtual private network can be useful to help encrypt your network traffic and keep your own data safe, as well as to add an extra layer of security.
+Utilising a virtual private network, in a general sense, can be handy to help encrypt your network traffic and aid in keeping your own data safe, as well as to just add an extra layer of security.

-With all that in mind, we’ve selected these virtual private networks based on the services they offer, general reviews, and features that we think make them worth considering.
-Plus, we've answered some of your most frequently asked questions so you can pick the best one for you.
+With all that in mind, we’ve selected these virtual private networks based on the services they offer, general reviews, and features that we think make them worth considering, plus, we’ve answer some of your most frequently asked questions so you can pick the best one for you.

 So, let’s get to it – here are some of the best VPNs out there today.

-NordVPN is undoubtedly one of the best options out there today with a great all-round offering that works across a whole range of platforms.
+NordVPN is undoubtedly one of the best options out there today with a marvellous all-round offering that works across a whole range of platforms.